bnprks/notebook-scheduler/README.md

 see something like: `-rw-r--r--@ 1 [your userid]` for the permissions and file owner
 #### I want to run my Jupyter notebook using a different environment
 Try the approach from this Stack Overflow answer: https://stackoverflow.com/a/53546634
+#### RStudio isn't showing plots for ChromVar, Seurat, etc.
+[From Alex Trevino] These libraries require libpng1.6 to use, whereas the Sherlock default is libpng1.2.
+You may need to add `libpng/1.6.29` to your `.bashrc`
 #### I need to debug why my notebook is crashing
 Read the logs on Sherlock.
 Go to your install location and read `notebook.err`, `jupyter.err`, or `rserver.err`

 ## Command usage